Kobe Bryant Says There’s ‘No Beef’ Between Him & Shaq

 Despite Bryant’s tweet, rumors of a feud have been around for nearly 25 years.
 It started when Bryant and O’Neal became teammates on the Los Angeles Lakers in 1996.
 According to Lakers Nation, the bad blood first reportedly started in 1998 when O’Neal became jealous of Bryant’s jersey sales and accused his teammate of playing “selfish” basketball.

-Throughout the years afterwards, the two traded barbs.
+Throughout the years afterward, the two traded barbs.
 Bryant tended to focus on O’Neal’s shape, while Shaq returned with comments about Bryant’s assault allegations and injuries.

 The feud, however, famously came to a head in 2008, when Shaq released a rap that Bryant could not win championships without him, while also blaming the Los Angeles player for ruining his marriage.
 Shaq later said the rap was “done in fun.”

-Bryant’s latest tweet suggests that perhaps the barbs between the two greats was more in jest than previously realized by fans.
+Bryant’s latest tweet suggests that perhaps the barbs between the two greats were more in jest than previously realized by fans.